 Experiencing Moroccan Desert Culture

-Berber Hospitality
+Berber People Hospitality And Moroccan cuisine

 The Berbers, or Amazigh, are indigenous people of North Africa, many of whom live in the desert.
 Their enduring traditions, unique language, and warm hospitality are integral to the desert experience.